Why study the Humanities?

 In the Humanities Division, you will develop a global perspective and an understanding of diverse cultures, both of which are essential in our increasingly connected world.
 You’ll learn to think critically and communicate expressively across media and genres, engaging with texts, languages, history, culture and civilization.
 The Humanities pushes boundaries, embraces scholarship and investigates issues of power and difference.

-Students ready to explore the Humanities as an undergraduate can also enroll in Humanities First, a new First Year experience to connect with the UW community, think broadly about human life, and to explore the questions that matter.
+Students ready to explore the Humanities as an undergraduate can also enroll in Humanities First, a First Year experience to connect with the UW community, think broadly about human life, and to explore the questions that matter.

 Find Yourself in the Humanities